nauqh/Resonance/readme.md

 Lastly, we need to normalize some variables.
 As shown below, the popularity variables are not normalized to 0 to 1, which would be problematic in the consine similarity function later on.
 In addition, the audio features are also not normalized.

 To solve this problem, we used the `MinMaxScaler()` function from `scikit learn` which automatically scales all values from the min and max into a range of 0 to 1.

+## Recommendation model

+### 1. Generate `playlist vector` and `repository`

+#### Generate playlist vector
+  - Input: playlist (preprocessed)
+  - Method: create playlist vector by calculate the sum of each feature
+  - Output: vector summarize playlist features
+#### Recommend repository
+  - We create a repository of songs which are not in the playlist, these will be our suggest candidates
+  - Method: select songs from `features.csv` which are not in user playlist using song ids

+### 2. Generate `recommendation`

+Find similarity between `playlist` and `repository` using cosine similarity.
+Extract top songs with highest similarity.
 <!--eof>